hopefulchen/osdoc/README.md

-# Docos项目文档
+# Xuperos项目文档
-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://github.com/facebook/docusaurus), a modern static website generator.

 ### Installation